ssghait007/blog/content/blog/notion-as-cms-demo.md

 1. This is how the website looks initially.
 ![website before](https://raw.githubusercontent.com/ssghait007/blog/main/assets/site_before.png)

 2. Suppose you finalise to **hire two new developers** and that should show on your website.
-Move their entries to the `Complete` column in notion.
+Move their entries to the `Done` column in notion.

 ![team_after](https://raw.githubusercontent.com/ssghait007/blog/main/assets/team_after.png)